ShawnZou717/ShawnZou717.github.io/_posts/2023-08-03-transformer-analysis.md

 O_{position_embedding}(n,s,d)=O_{word\_ embedding}(n,s,d)+P(s, d)
 $$

-### Encoder and Decoder
+### 2.3 Encoder and Decoder

-Encoder and decoder can be the most difficult part of Transformer though it is composed by many simple submodules as many innovative operations have been adopted.
+Encoder and decoder can be the most difficult part of Transformer though it is composed of many simple submodules as many innovative operations have been adopted.
 Such as `mask` operation in the decoder.
+Fortunately, encoder and decoder share similar architectures, thus we divide them into 3 basic units, there are `ADD & NORM`, `FFN`, and `Multi-head Attention (masked or not one)`.

+#### 2.3.1 ADD & NORM

+`ADD & NORM` is composed by a `ADD` and a `Layer Normalization` operations.
+ADD operation is implemented by element-wise summing tensors, and is commonly used in residual networks, an commonly used unit for raising NN performance by increasing the depth of NN while making gradient backpropagation reachable to the shallow layers.
+Whether from the forward or backward propagation side, ADD has the simplest form among all operators.
+Therefore, we don't talk too much about it here.

+Whereas when it comes to "Normalization", situations become far more complicated.
+You might know `batch normalization` well.
+In image-processing neural networks, convolution always follows a BN operation to zerolize and rescale data distribution.
+BN is helpful in speeding up training process and stabilizing amplitude range of data.
+Unfortunately, BN is not suitable for NLP tasks due to the huge difference of data features between image and human language.
+Till now there are still many discussions about the pros and cons of BN and LN.
+If you are confused about the selection between them, the best way is to review relevant papers.
+Here we only introduce how the LN is done in Transformer.

+Unlike BN, LN redistribute data within the embedded vector range, i.e. each word's embedded vector subtracts its expectation and is then divided by its variance.
+Combining our assumption on the parameter shapes above, LN equation looks like this:

+$$
+O_{LN}(n,s,d)=
+\frac{I_{LN}(n,s,d)-\mu\left(I_{LN}(n,s,:)\right)}
+{\sqrt{\sigma^{2}(I_{LN}(n,s,:))+\epsilon}}
+\times\gamma(d)+\beta(d)
+$$

+$\mu\left(I_{LN}(n,s,:)\right)$ denotes the mean value of $I_{LN}$ along $d$ dimension. $\sigma^{2}(I_{LN}(n,s,:))$ denotes the variance of $I_{LN}$ along $d$ dimension. $\epsilon$ is of very small magnitude to avoid deviding zero. $\gamma, \beta$ are learnable parameters of length $D(=512)$.

+#### 2.3.2 Feed Forward Network

+#### 2.3.3 Multi-head Attention

+### 2.4 Softmax Classifier

+## 3 Backward Propagation
+---